 With autumn looming, I thought it was high time to construct a Fall TBR, and it so happened to coincide nicely with this weeks Top Ten Tuesday post.
 I have found it much easier to stick to TBRs this year than I have in the past, so I’m hoping to commit to reading a mix of books over the next few months to lessen my TBR and ARC piles.
 That’s the plan at least!

 For all of you who don’t know what Top Ten Tuesday is, or don’t know how to get involved, click here.
 The lovely folks at Broke and Bookish teamed together to create this awesome weekly prompt, which is now hosted by the wonderful Jana @ The Artsy Reader Girl.
-Then you pop your thinking cap on and narrow down those choices!
-Continue reading
+Then you simply get listing!
+Continue reading “Fall TBR”

 Fat Friday is a weekly blog post tracking my weight loss and fitness journey, used to keep myself accountable, keep a record of my progress, and share hints & tips that have helped me.
 To track my progress, or read my previous entries, click here.

 Please join me, support me, and help me along my way as I aim to improve my life for the better!
 Continue reading “Fat Friday: Weeks 45-50”

 There is no feeling quite liking waking up on the morning of your holiday.
 The buzz hits, the excitement grows, and more often than not you know that when you go to sleep that night you will be in a new place and you’ll be on your holiday.
 We all have our holiday routines, pack the last few things, check all your important documents (repeatedly – no-one wants a nasty surprise at the airport), get a coffee and land the cases in the car.
 D’you know what’s even better?
 When you won the flights and know you’ll be experiencing Business Class.
 When you’re introducing your friend to a new country.
 Continue reading “DC/NYC | Day 1”